Guide to Education options for young people with SEND after age 16

 Special schools and colleges for people aged 16 and older

 If your child has an EHC plan, they might want to go to a specialist college.
 The council doesn’t always agree to name a specialist college if they feel their local provision is suitable.
-But if an independent specialist college is named on their EHC plan the council must provide and fund it..
+But if an independent specialist college is named on their EHC plan the council must provide and fund it.

 As part of the SEND Code of Practice, the council has to consult with the preferred provider of the young person and their parents, and with the local provider.

-Course levels and qualifications
+3. Course levels and what qualifications are needed

 These courses are for free 16 to 18 year old students and are an individual programmes to help young people with the highest support needs.